engagementlab/CivicSeed/doc/heroku-environment.md

 ### Resetting everything

-To reset everything, you should go back to step 7 and re-do the boot process - not sure yet if it's necessary to drop the Mongo and Redis databases first.
+To reset everything, you should go back to step 7 (if necessary) and re-do the boot process in step 8.